 (i) The curve is almost a flat maximum roughly from A = 50 to A = 80, corresponding to an average BE/nucleon of above 8.5 MeV.
 So, the nuclei having a mass number between 50 and 80 are stable.

-(ii) for nuclei having mass numbers above 80 the average BE/nucleon decreases slowly and drops to about 7.6 MeV for Uranium.
+(ii) For nuclei having mass numbers above 80, the average BE/nucleon decreases slowly and drops to about 7.6 MeV for Uranium.

-(iii) For nuclei having mass numbers below 50, the average BE/nucleon decreases and below 20 it decreases sharply This shows that the nuclei having mass numbers below 20 are comparatively less stable.
+(iii) For nuclei having mass numbers below 50, the average BE/nucleon decreases and below 20 it decreases sharply.
+This shows that the nuclei having mass numbers below 20 are comparatively less stable.

 (iv) Below A = 50, the curve does not fall continuously but has subsidiary peaks at 8O16, 6C12, and 2He4.
 This shows that these (even-even )nuclei are more stable than their intermediate neighbours.

 (v) The curve shows that very heavy and very light nuclei have a lower average BE/nucleon than the nuclei of intermediate masses.
-If a very heavy nucleus ( such as U238 ) Be separated into two lighter nuclei near the flat maximum of the curve, the BE/nucleon will increase by about 1 MeV.
+If a very heavy nucleus ( such as U238 ) is separated into two lighter nuclei near the flat maximum of the curve, the BE/nucleon will increase by about 1 MeV.
 Hence, energy will be released in the process.
 This method of releasing nuclear energy by breaking up a heavy nucleus into two lighter nuclei of comparable masses is called nuclear fission; it is the basis of nuclear bombs and nuclear reactors.

 Alternatively, if two or more very light nuclei (such as H2) are combined to form a heavier nucleus ( such as He4), the BE/nucleon will again increase, and now by a much greater amount than in the fission process.
 This will result in a much larger release of energy.
 This method of releasing nuclear energy is called nuclear fusion.
 It occurs inside the sun and other stars and is the source of their energy.